 Churchill County has provided and will continue to provide sufficient funds to enable attorneys to conduct independent investigation of charges filed and if necessary to retain an investigator, as well as for the retention of experts when such are needed.
-The budget and expenses for such needs will be built into the budget of the Office of Public Defender and administered by the Public Defender.
+The budget and expenses for such needs will be built into the budgets of the Office of Public Defender and Alternate Public Defender and administered respectively (and independently) by the Public Defender and Alternate Public Defender.
 For such expenses requested by contract or hourly conflict attorneys, the Appointed Counsel Program Coordinator will implement the approval process discussed above.
 This process excludes evaluation by the judiciary and requests for \$2,500 or less will generally be automatically approved.